Bellaire, Texas: Religion

 Holy Ghost Church of the Roman Catholic Archdiocese of Galveston-Houston is in the Houston city limits, one city block away from Bellaire.
-The church building is in the shape of a "T".
 In 2006, it had about 4,000 regular parishioners.
 It holds services in both English and Spanish, with three masses per language each week.
-In 2006, te pastor was bilingual in English and Spanish.
+In 2006, the pastor was bilingual in English and Spanish.
 A group of volunteers created stained-glass windows that were put in the church by 2008; the project began around 1983.

 Bellaire also has St. Mark Coptic Orthodox Church, one of three Coptic Orthodox churches in the Houston area.

 Government and infrastructure

 Local government

 Bellaire currently has a city manager style of government.
 The home-rule government was established on April 2, 1949, replacing the general law form of government.
 The city council is made up of the mayor and six city council members.
 All are elected at large.
 The mayor is elected for two-year terms, while each city council member is elected for four-year terms.
 The mayor may not serve for more than four terms in that position.
-A council members may have no more than two terms as a city council member.
+A city council member may have no more than two terms.
 Bellaire has zoning ordinances that dictate types of structures and uses throughout sections of the city.
-As of 2015, the mayor is Andrew Friedberg.
-The six council members are, in order of position, Neil Verma (1), Trisha Pollard (2), Gus Pappas (3), Pat McLaughlan (4), Michael Fife (5), and David Montague (6).
-City hall is located on blocks 31 and 32 of the original Bellaire townsite.
+City hall is located on blocks 31 and 32 of the original Bellaire town site.

 The Bellaire Fire Department is housed at 5101 Jessamine Street.
 The fire station includes two fire engines (a main engine and a volunteer/backup engine), two medic units (a main medic unit and a backup unit), an on shift commander vehicle, a vehicle for each the chief and assistant chief, a cascade unit, and a hazardous materials trailer.
 The fire department operates the Citizens Fire Academy, a fire and life safety program for Bellaire citizens held on Wednesdays and Saturdays.
 The old fire station was demolished on December 4, 2009, with demolition continuing on Monday December 7, 2009, and operations are temporarily relocated at the Chevron building.
-A new fire station was scheduled to in the location of the previous fire station.
+A new fire station was scheduled to be built in the location of the previous fire station.
 The groundbreaking for the new station was held on December 17, 2009.

 The Bellaire Police Department is housed at 5110 Jessamine Street.
 As of 2008 the Chief of Police is Byron Holloway.
 The police department's patrol division, the organization's largest division, includes patrol, detention, motorcycle, and bicycle units.
 The support services division includes court, records, and communications divisions.
 The police department offers the "House Watch Program," where interested residents allow police to check their houses while they are away on vacation.
 Voters approved the creation of a new emergency medical services unit in a 2019 election.